Pages

 Jurist vs. juror:

-• We refer to scholars of legal theory as legal theorists or jurists.
-Do not confuse jurist with jurors, who are members of a jury in a court of law.
+• jurists refer to scholars of legal theory as legal theorists.
+While jurors are members of a jury in a court of law.

 • Jurists aim to gain a deeper understanding of the role that law plays in society.
 Jurists also strive to better understand legal reasoning, legal institutions, and legal systems.